 Although there are many things to do in Nice, the good news is that you can visit most of the places in a short time.
 Are you planning to spend only one day in Nice?
 Don’t worry, if you follow this Nice itinerary you will be able to see the best of the city in only 24 hours!

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

 No time to read now?
 Pin it for later!

 How much time do you need to spend in Nice

 While Nice is a pretty big city (it’s the 5th biggest one in France), you can easily visit the highlights in just one day.
 In this 1 day in Nice itinerary I will show you how!
 However, if you have more time and you love spending time on the beach, doing shopping and enjoying the nightlife, you can easily spend 2-3 days in Nice as well without getting bored.

-If you’re planning to visit more places in the French Riviera and you don’t want to stay only one night at each location, Nice can be a really good base for discovering the area.
+If you’re planning to visit more places as part of a French Riviera road trip and you don’t want to stay only one night at each location, Nice can be a really good base for discovering the area.
 You can find some of the most amazing cities and cutest small towns in France within a short drive from Nice like Menton, Monaco, Cannes or Marseille.
 If you need some more ideas, here’s an amazing list about the best day trips from Nice!

 Best time to visit Nice

 Located in the French Riviera, Nice enjoys a mild Mediterranean climate all year round which makes it a perfect destination at each season.